PATRIC3/p3_docs/docroot/user_guides/ftp.rst

 PATRIC FTP site provides bulk access to all the public genomes and other related data in various standard file formats.

-URL for PATRIC FTP Site: `ftp://ftp.patricbrc.org/ <ftp://ftp.patricbrc.org/>`_
+PATRIC FTP Site: `ftp://ftp.patricbrc.org/ <ftp://ftp.patricbrc.org/>`_

 Below is the description of primary data directories on the FTP site and their content.

 RELEASE_NOTES/
 --------------